x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-lists/address-list-procedures.md

 - If you created an address list with no recipient filters or a custom recipient filter in the Exchange Management Shell, you can't modify the address list in the EAC.
 You need to use the Exchange Management Shell.

 - After you modify an address list, you need to update its membership.
-For more information, see the [Update address lists](address-list-procedures.md#UpdateAddressList) section in this topic.
+For more information, see the [Update address lists](#update-address-lists) section in this topic.

 - You can't replace a custom recipient filter with a precanned recipient filter or vice-versa in an existing address list.

 - You can change the location of an address list by using the **Move-AddressList** cmdlet in the Exchange Management Shell.
-For more information, see [Use the Exchange Management Shell to move address lists](address-list-procedures.md#MoveAddressList).
+For more information, see the [Use the Exchange Management Shell to move address lists](#use-the-exchange-management-shell-to-move-address-lists) section in this topic.

 #### Modify address lists in the EAC